Dragonmystic707/exalted-reincarnated/docs/System/Projects.md

 ### Keystone Resource

-Larger and more ambitious projects will require certain Keystone to complete.
+Larger and more ambitious projects (Projects of Scale 4 **and 5**) will require a Keystone to complete—some piece of the Story that is needed to complete the project.
 This can range from needing a General to command an army to requiring a significant amount of *magical materials,* such as Orichalcum or Moonsilver.

 Keystone Resources are things that Players must *seek out.* Typically, this is done by dropping out of the “montage” section of Projects, and embracing a full scene involving the Exalt seeking out, resolving, and interacting with their desired Keystone.
+This need *not* be longer than a small Scene, but it *can* be used as a major driving force for the Story.

 <table>
 <tbody>